 Finally, let’s talk about burnout, the bain of all finance teams.
 In a recent national study, it was shown that 42% of people in the finance industry have considered resigning and seeking a new job because of burnout.
 Seeing as a big part of burnout is having too much work and not enough time to do it, bringing on a few outsourced finance all-stars can ease the burden on your team and stave off employee turnover.

 The Freelance Revolution

 Given those factors, companies are sure to start trying out fully remote finance teams.
 The sooner you build systems that accommodate for such a change, the better.
-Now is the time to start thinking about how you can incorporate more freelancers onto your team so as to better prepare yourself for the future of work.
-If you want to hire premium workers that will do great work and cost less than a full time hire, Paro is here to help.
+Now is the time to start thinking about how you can incorporate more freelancers into your team so as to better prepare yourself for the future of work.
+If you want to hire premium workers that will do great work and cost less than a full-time hire, Paro is here to help.